sunlaiqi/skillset/Core/Python/Algorithms/README.md

 **Collisions**

 The simplest one is this: if multiple keys map to the same slot, start a linked list at that slot.

-**Performance**

-In the average case, hash tables take O(1) for everything.
-O(1) is called constant time.
-Getting an item out of an array takes constant time.
-It doesn’t matter how big your array is; it takes the same amount of time to get an element.
-Look at the average case for hash tables.
-Hash tables are as fast as arrays at searching (getting a value at an index).
-And they’re as fast as linked lists at inserts and deletes.

 To avoid collisions, you need
 • A low load factor